stein17/Skins-for-openOPD/README.md

-# OPD-Blue-Line
-FHD Skin for openDroid Images
+Add new Skin for OpenDroid

-Update:Skinpart for Full EPG
-Shoutcast,MediaInfo,ET Portal
-EPG revised
+Multibox-FHD-Skin-4OPD